 To get a better understanding of linear acceleration and g-forces, check out this handy Acceleration Calculator.

-Harsh Cornering is a little trickier to both calculate and grasp intuitively.
+Harsh cornering is a little trickier to both calculate and grasp intuitively.
 Any time you change velocity you are undergoing an acceleration.
 When you are turning a corner, this acceleration is 90 degrees from the direction you are traveling, regardless of how tight a turn you are making.
 Think about spinning a weight on the end of a string.
 You are always pulling the weight towards your hand but it never gets any closer.

 So how do we measure this?
 To determine the acceleration you experience in a corner, all we need is the radius of the corner and your speed.
 I measured the radius of a normal right turn at an intersection of two four-lane roads and found it to be about 17 metres.
-This means that if went through this corner at 32 km/h you would break the most lenient harsh cornering rule which is set at 0.47 Gs.
+This means that if it went through this corner at 32 km/h you would break the most lenient harsh cornering rule which is set at 0.47 Gs.

 If you want to play with the number yourself, you can find a centrifugal force calculator here for accelerations in a corner.
-Note: You do not need to input an angular speed or mass to calculate g-force.